maoyuans/chronicles-of-terre/subclasses/Cleric-Tyranny.md

 # Cleric - Tyranny Domain

 Domination arises in every form imaginable, not just in hearts full of destruction and chaos.
-These are the masters who arrange things to ensure that whatever happens, they always win.
+These are the masters who arrange things to ensure that whatever happens, they always win in the end.
 Know that there is no cost too great for glory.

 ## Domain Spells